-Frontier Communications Corporation investors may receive additional information about the case by clicking the link "Join this Class Action" above.
+Frontier Communications Corporation investors may receive additional information about the case by clicking the link "Submit Your Information" above.

 According to the complaint, Frontier provides communications services in the United States, including broadband, video, and voice services.